Veggies for neighbors in need

 How we help

-Based at Scatter Good Farm, a MOFGA certified organic farm in Brunswick, Maine, we grow first-rate, high quality, organic produce – food that we believe everyone should be able to put on their family’s table, but is cost prohibitive for many.
-We’re just finishing our third growing season during which we raised and donated over 15,000 pounds of organic produce (the equivalent of 12,000 meals) on about one-half acre of land.
-Since our inception in 2017, we’ve donated more than 34,000 pounds of food.
-This food is delivered 3x/week to more than 20 local organizational recipients including food banks, pantries, Head Start centers, low-income elderly housing complexes, school backpack programs, WIC programs, and community kitchens feeding thousands of local people.
+We grow first-rate, high quality, organic produce – food that we believe everyone should be able to put on their family’s table, but is cost prohibitive for many.
+This food is delivered 3x/week to more than 20 local organizational recipients including food banks, pantries, Head Start centers, low-income elderly housing complexes, school backpack programs, WIC programs, and community kitchens that feed thousands of local people.
 We partner with volunteers from the Merrymeeting Gleaners, the Androscoggin Gleaners, and the Cumberland County Food Council to harvest and distribute, often within hours of harvest, our produce to those most in need in Brunswick, Bath, Lisbon Falls, Lewiston, Harpswell, Freeport, among others.

 We believe the way we farm matters.
 We need to nourish the earth that nourishes us.
 This is how we do that: